MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

       |`Authority`|Use `https://login.windows.net/<ID>.onmicrosoft.com` where `<ID>` is the tenant ID value you copied from the Azure management portal.|
       |`Audience`|Use the `CLIENT ID` value you copied from the Azure management portal.|

-1. Restart the front-end so the changes can take effect. @@@POINT TO ADMIN UTILITY  OR can we make a code change that can be restarted automatically...?
+1. [Restart the front-end](admin-utility.md) so the changes can take effect.

 1. Repeat these steps on each front-end machine.